Creamy, herby, and ready in minutes, this skillet ravioli sauce recipe effortlessly transforms store-bought pasta into a restaurant-style meal.

 - Meanwhile, melt the butter in a non-stick skillet over medium heat.
 Add the shallots, and cook them for 2-3 minutes until soft.1 tablespoon butter, 1 shallot

-- Add the chicken broth, heavy cream, thyme, sage, and pepper.
-Whisk to combine.
-Turn the heat to medium-low and add the cheese in small batches, whisking until melted before adding more.⅓ cup low-sodium chicken or vegetable broth, ⅓ cup heavy cream, ½ teaspoon fresh thyme, ½ teaspoon ground sage, ¼ teaspoon black pepper, 1 cup grated Pecorino Romano
+- Add the chicken broth, heavy cream, thyme, sage, and pepper to the pan, whisking to combine.
+Turn the heat to medium-low and add the cheese in small batches, whisking until it is melted before adding more.⅓ cup low-sodium chicken or vegetable broth, ⅓ cup heavy cream, ½ teaspoon fresh thyme, ½ teaspoon ground sage, ¼ teaspoon black pepper, 1 cup grated Pecorino Romano

-- When the cheese is incorporated, add the ravioli.
-Toss together and simmer for 1-2 minutes to thicken the sauce.
+- Add the ravioli to the pan and toss to coat it with the sauce.
+Simmer it for 1-2 minutes until the sauce has thickened.
 If the sauce becomes too thick, use the pasta water to thin it out.
 Serve immediately.

 Notes